Fraunhofer-AISEC/cmc/doc/configuration.md

 - **drivers**: Tells the *cmcd* prover which drivers to use, currently supported are `TPM`, `SNP`, and `SW`.
 If multiple drivers are used for measurements, always the first provided driver is used for signing operations
+- **measurementLog**: Bool that indicates whether to include measured events in measurement and validation report.
 - **useIma**: Bool that indicates whether the Integrity Measurement Architecture (IMA) shall be used
 - **imaPcr**: TPM PCR where the IMA measurements are recorded (must match the kernel configuration).
 The linux kernel default is 10